Sweet Potato Cinnamon Rolls

 16. Uncover the rolls and bake them for 20 to 25 minutes, rotating the pans halfway through, until golden brown and a digital thermometer inserted into the center of a roll reads 190°F; check a roll in each pan just to be sure.
 While the rolls are baking, make the frosting.

 17. To make the frosting: Beat the butter with a hand or stand mixer until light and fluffy.
-Add the confectioners’ sugar, lemon juice, vanilla, 2 tablespoons of the milk or cream, and salt.
+Add the confectioners’ sugar, 2 tablespoons (28g) of the cream, vanilla, lemon juice, and salt.

-18. Beat until the mixture is light and fluffy, 2 to 3 minutes, adding the additional tablespoon of milk or cream if necessary to make a nicely spreadable frosting.
+18. Beat until the mixture is light and fluffy, 2 to 3 minutes, adding the additional 1 tablespoon (14g) cream if necessary to make a nicely spreadable frosting.
 Set aside.

 19. Remove the rolls from the oven and immediately spread the rolls with half the frosting.
 Allow the rolls to cool for 10 to 15 minutes, then spread them with the remaining frosting.
 Serve the rolls warm.

-20. Store leftover rolls, well wrapped, at room temperature for a day or two.
-Or wrap baked unfrosted rolls and freeze to reheat and frost at a later date.
+20. Storage information: Store leftover Sweet Potato Cinnamon Rolls, well-wrapped, at room temperature for several days; or wrap baked, unfrosted rolls and freeze to reheat and frost at a later date.